Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Remove-AzOracleDatabaseCloudVMClusterVM.md

 ## EXAMPLES

-### Example 1: Removes a VM from a Cloud VM Cluster resource
+### Example 1: Remove a VM from a Cloud VM Cluster resource
 ```powershell
 $resourceGroup = "PowerShellTestRg"